 Pay for emergency expenses

 An emergency can happen at any time.
-An equity loan can be used to pay for unplanned expenses such as home repairs or a medical emergency.
+A home equity loan can be used to pay for unplanned expenses, such as home repairs or a medical emergency.

 Home equity loan requirements

 The requirements for getting a home equity loan vary by lender, but in general, you should expect to be able to meet the following: